Creative and geometric times in physics, mathematics, logic, and philosophy: Two times in physics

 On the other hand, let us consider the case of ontic indeterminacy in the physical state (iii).
 There, the actual development of a non-necessary physical process -- such as the evolution of a highly chaotic system like the one that determines the weather, or of a quantum system -- involves, in our opinion, a time that really $\vir$processes".
-That is, a concept of time which sets an actual separation of the future from the past (with the present at their interface).
+That is, a concept of time that sets an actual separation of the future from the past (with the present at their interface).
 And it does so when new information that was not existing before gets created -- i.e., even having access to the whole existing information of the initial conditions (even of the whole state of the universe) \textit{before}, would not determine all the future physical properties of a system \textit{afterwards}.
 Again, we stress that we are not talking here about epistemic uncertainty, but rather we explicitly take a physicalist stance on information: it quantifies something objectively encoded in the degrees of freedom of the universe.
-In this sense information gets \textit{created} when non-necessary physical events come about, independently of any observer.
-Note that, -- and this is what happens also in quantum physics -- although the state of the system is fully determined and it contains the maximal information about the systems (i.e., it is pure), this does not fully determine the future evolution (see also Ref. \cite{miller2021worldly}).
-The concept of time that stems from this can thus be called \textit{creative time}.\footnote{The distinction between geometric and creative time was sketched in Refs. \cite{Gisin2017, del2021relativity, del2019physics, santo2023open} and previously also in Ref. \cite{horwitz1973relativistic} where the creative time was called $\vir$historical time".} On a similar note, G. Ellis remarked that $\vir$The most important property of time is that it unfolds. [...]
-The time that is the present at this instant will be the past at the next instant. [...]
+In this sense, information is \textit{created} when non-necessary physical events obtain, independently of any observer.
+Note that -- as in quantum physics -- even given the pure state of a system -- i.e., in Butterfield's words, “a system’s maximal (or ‘complete’) set of intrinsic (or ‘possessed’) properties” \cite{butterfield2005determinism} -- this does not fully determine the future evolution (see also Ref.~\cite{miller2021worldly}).
+Here, \textit{complete} means that a state contains the maximal information presently available \vir in nature" about each potential property, i.e.\ the collection of all propensities.
+Yet only one potentiality, among its alternatives, eventually actualizes.
+The concept of time that arises from this can thus be called \textit{creative time}.\footnote{The distinction between geometric and creative time was sketched in Refs. \cite{Gisin2017, del2021relativity, del2019physics, santo2023open} and previously also in Ref. \cite{horwitz1973relativistic} where the creative time was called $\vir$historical time".} On a similar note, G. Ellis remarked that $\vir$The time that is the present at this instant will be the past at the next instant. [...]
 It is this fundamental feature of time that is not encapsulated by today's theoretical physics" \cite{ellis2008flow} (see also \cite{dolev2018physics}).